 The panel’s role is to advise the government on policy options and implications for the native timber industry.
 It will work on ensuring a long-term sustainable future for the native timber industry that balances jobs and the environment.

-How has the panel be established?
+How was the panel established?

 The panel has an independent chair, and panel members have been agreed upon by the government.